hsvgbkhgbv/hsvgbkhgbv.github.io/_pages/about.md

 Academic Activities
 -----
+- 17/09/2024: Started working on the national project as a team member, EPSRC AI hubs: Information theory for distributed AI (INFORMED-AI) (EP/Y028732/1).
 - 09/08/2024: Organizing a workshop called [Coordination and Cooperation in Multi-Agent Reinforcement Learning](https://sites.google.com/view/cocomarl-2024/home) (CoCoMARL) at the [Reinforcement Learning Conference 2024](https://rl-conference.cc/) (RLC 2024).
 The aim of this workshop is to promote the advancement of cooperative and coordinated multi-agent reinforcement learning in both theory and real-world applications (e.g. swarm robotics, traffic management, etc.).
 To achieve the goal, this workshop is constituted of paper submissions, invited talks and panel discussions.
+- 07/02/2023: Started working on the national project as a team member, Turing AI World-Leading Researcher Fellowship: Human-AI Research Teams - Steering AI in Experimental Design and Decision-Making (EP/W002973/1).

 Personal Updates
 -----
+- 25/09/2024: One paper accepted at NeurIPS 2024
+- 17/09/2024: Joined University of Bristol as a Senior Research Associate
 - 02/05/2024: One paper accepted at ICML 2024
 - 13/02/2024: One paper accepted at ICAPS 2024
 - 10/12/2023: One paper accepted at AAAI 2024
 - 22/09/2023: One paper accepted at NeurIPS 2023
 - 31/08/2023: One paper accepted at CoRL 2023
 - 25/04/2023: One paper accepted at ICML 2023
-- 07/02/2023: Joined the Univeristy of Manchester as a Postdoctoral Research Associate
+- 07/02/2023: Joined University of Manchester as a Postdoctoral Research Associate

 Selected Publications
 -----